sccn/EEGDash/docs/source/developer_notes.rst

   feature extraction, summary reporting, and visualizations that appear in the documentation gallery.

 Configuration defaults live in :mod:`eegdash.const`.
-The MongoDB bootstrap logic is centralised in :func:`eegdash.utils._init_mongo_client`, which stores the resolved connection string in the ``mne`` config directory.
-When troubleshooting database access, confirm that the ``EEGDASH_DB_URI`` value is populated.
+The API URL can be overridden via the ``EEGDASH_API_URL`` environment variable.
+For admin write operations, set the ``EEGDASH_API_TOKEN`` environment variable with a valid authentication token.

 Local Development Workflow
 --------------------------